privacyguides/privacyguides.org/docs/browsers.en.md

 If you do not use Apple Pay, you can toggle off the ability for websites to check for it.

-Check for Apple Pay :material-toggle-switch-off-outline:
+- [ ] Disable Check for Apple Pay :material-toggle-switch-off-outline:

 ##### Always-on Private Browsing